small-tech/tap-monkey/README.md

 }
 ```

-Note that while passing tests are displayed ephemerally in the status line, failed tests are always written in full to the terminal.
+## Test failures

 ![Screenshot of Tap Monkey showing a failed test.
 Full test details, including a stack trace are shown.
 At the end are the aggregate statistics.](https://small-tech.org/images/tap-monkey-failed-test.png)

+While passing tests are displayed ephemerally in the status line so as not to fill up your terminal window with unnecessary information, failed tests are always written in full to the terminal.

+(When running tests, we don’t care about passing tests, only failing ones.)

 ## Like this?
 Fund us!